 The original member of the ruling triumvirate (the other two being TFX and F-14 Fleet Defender, also on this site), and a definite triumph of content over style. |

 Ok boys and girls, this sim is as realistic as they came in ’93.
 You’ll fly either the IDS or ADV variants of the Tornado, in several campaigns.
 The original included three European theatres (not real locations, I’m afraid), but the expansion disk brought with it the Iraqi desert.
-The ADV apparently is only flyable in single mission or multiplayer (yes, this is one of the first multiplayer capable flight sims), while the campaign turns around the IDS.
-This game is about mud moving at it’s best, as all the campaign missions are ground attack ones.
-The Tornado is a mighty beast, being able to fly at over Mach 1 at a constant altitude of 200 ft on autopilot (terrain following).
+The ADV apparently is only flyable in single mission or multiplayer (yes, this is one of the first multiplayer capable flight sims), while the campaign revolves around the IDS, with all the campaign missions being ground attack ones.
+The Tornado is a mighty beast, able to fly at over Mach 1 at a constant altitude of 200 ft on autopilot.
 Once you get to the objective, there’s a lot of munitions to do the work, all British in origin.
-The enemy can be turned off (you’re in for an easy ride) or on (your buggered).
+The enemy can be turned off (you're in for an easy ride) or on (you're buggered).
 They’ll fight back, and avoiding enemy aircraft is really hard.
-The campaign game is the major bonus as it is fully dynamic.
-The campaign will end when you have pushed the enemy from their positions and out of the theatre map.
+The campaign game has the added benefit of being fully dynamic.
+It ends when you have pushed the enemy from their positions and off the theatre map.